brohrer/dotcom/markdown/data_eng_for_beginners.md

-Zooming in on the next level of detail, there are several aspects of performance that usually distinguish OLTP from OLAP from each other--read/write latency, input/output bandwidth, throughput, strong vs. eventual consistency, datafreshness--but some databases have characteristics of both.
+Zooming in on the next level of detail, there are several aspects of performance that usually distinguish OLTP from OLAP from each other--read/write latency, input/output bandwidth, throughput, strong vs. eventual consistency, data freshness--but some databases have characteristics of both.
 Unless you are a database specialist, you don't need to worry about configuring and fine-tuning your database to optimize these.